Skip to content

 Quick Summary

-• Studio flat prices in Gibraltar range from £900 to £1,400 per month depending on area and finish
+• Recent listings on Property Gibraltar suggest studio rents in the region of £900 to £1,400 per month depending on area and finish (as of May 2026)

-• Town Centre is the cheapest and most central option; Ocean Village the most expensive
+• Town Centre is the most affordable and central option; Ocean Village commands the highest prices

 • Most studios in Gibraltar come fully furnished